Merzasphor/MWSE/docs/source/types/tes3npc.md

 ### `faction`

+*Read-only*.
 The class that the NPC is joined to.

 **Returns**: